kpedro88/SCRA2BLE/DatacardBuilder/README.md

 ## pMSSM instructions

-The code is somewhat reorganized to handle the THnSparse format used to organize pMSSM signals.
+The code is somewhat reorganized to handle the THnSparse format used to organize pMSSM signals. (`script.sh` after each item indicates a script to apply the command to all sets of models.)

-The default approach is to run over an entire group of signals at once, resulting in a single output file that can be used to produce datacards for any signal in the group:
+The default approach is to run over an entire group of signals at once, resulting in a single output file that can be used to produce datacards for any signal in the group: (`processAll.sh`)
 ```bash
 python processSignal.py --signal pMSSM --lumi 137.4 --set set1prompt1 --sigDir root://cmseos.fnal.gov//store/user/lpcpmssm/Datacards/Run2ProductionV17_v1
 python makeDatacards.py --signal pMSSM --lumi 137.4 --params set1prompt1 355 11107 --sigDir . --realData